galvestontx/malicious_prosecution/README.md

 > The official website further states “The primary duty of the prosecutor is not to convict, but to see that justice is done”.
 Let's take a look at Jack Roady's definition of Justice.

 [Official Webpage](https://www.galvestoncountytx.gov/our-county/district-attorney/district-attorney-s-office)

+We have people running the state who convinced themselves that it is alright to interfere in the private affairs of a family-by framing one party with a crime, in order to strip the person of any right, and enforce an illegally eviction.
+Im certain these people will be punished according to their involvement, there is no escape, nor will any immunity be granted.
+Such justice is not possible in Texas court's...made clear by this case.
+It is time people come to peace with this fact...you/we are now required to protect ourselves from the government pretending to represent us.
+The sooner you accept this fact, the faster we can get past this dark chapter in our history.

+Note: the false testimony of named persons in the above [document](https://drive.google.com/file/d/1e-7dWshR_VGjhiRWMwYHnGV6fxh7-knF/view?usp=drivesdk) is of little concern (as it is expected), my primary concern is the government response.

 ### Upcoming Online Petitions & Event Log
 ***Note:*** no action stated in below petitions will replace the irrevocable demands and terms set by Alghuti (will be published in file 9 of 9).
 If it is found that the conduct of attorney’s, judges, officers, and other officials (elected by interests) involved in this case are considered "legal", it is evidence of an illegitimate legal system, and it is a duty to abolish it entirely.